m0nsieurPsych0/librenms-speedtest/README.md

     - https://www.speedtest.net/apps/cli
     - Verify you are running Speedtest CLI by Ookla by issuing the following command on your CLI:<br/>
         `speedtest --version` <br/>
-      Expected output: </br>
+      Expected example output: <br/>
+        ```
-        `Speedtest by Ookla ...` <br/>
+        Speedtest by Ookla 1.0.0.2 (5ae238b) Linux/x86_64-linux-musl 5.4.0-64-generic x86_64

+        The official command line client for testing the speed and performance
+        of your internet connection.

+        ```
+      Note:<br/>
-      Note: There is also the "speedtest-cli" package, which is possibly provided by your distribution's repository.
+      There is also the "speedtest-cli" package, which is possibly provided by your distribution's repository.
 This package, however, does not follow the same cli commands as the Ookla's Speedtest CLI package and is built with Python.
-It is known to under perform in some cases.
+It is known to under perform in some cases.<br/>
       This dashboard will not work out of the box with the "speedtest-cli" package.
 Prefer to install Ookla's package.